Spectra of infinite graphs via freeness with amalgamation: Band Structure of Universal Covers

-In this section, we give an alternate route to a theorem of Sunada \cite{sunada1992group, avni2020periodic} upper-bounding number of connected components of the spectrum of the universal cover.
-We also point out a generalization to the case where the base graph is allowed to contain half-loops.
+Here we give an alternate route to a theorem of Sunada \cite{sunada1992group, avni2020periodic} (i.e. Theorem \ref{thm:mass}) upper-bounding the number of connected components of the spectrum of the universal cover, and below we point out a slight generalization to the case where the base graph is allowed to contain half-loops.
+But for now let us assume that every loop in $\calG$ is a whole-loop.